bogaudio/BogaudioModules/README.md

   - For each wave type:
     - A wave modifier (pulse width for square; saturation for saw; a sample-and-hold/step-function effect for triangle; FM feedback for sine).
     - A phase knob/CV controlling the phase of the wave in the mix.
     - A mix knob/CV to control the level of the wave in the mix (waves are output at full level at their individual outputs).
+The knob/CV response is linear in amplitude.
   - A CV input for FM depth.

 #### ADDITATOR

-An additive ("sine-bank") oscillator, where the output is the sum of up to 100 individual sine/cosine waves (partials).
+An additive ("sine bank") oscillator, where the output is the sum of up to 100 individual sine/cosine waves (partials).
 Various parameter knobs/CVs allow control over the number, frequencies and amplitudes of the partials:
   - PARTIALS: sets the partial count.
   - WIDTH: sets the spacing of partials in frequency; at the default position each successive partial is pitched an octave higher than the one before.
   - O-SKEW: adjusts the spacing of odd-numbered partials up or down relative to WIDTH.